pirocorp/IT-Business-Analysis/04. Requirements Analysis and Specification/README.md

 ### Focusing Requirements

-Combine overlapping requirements into one focused requirement?
+Combine overlapping requirements into one focused condition?

 **Example**